DongTran2003/Order-Trends-and-Volume-Analysis/README.md

 #### Seasonality and Order Volume Trends
-- Overall, the business has spent around ¥3.7M (more than AUD $800,000) during the given period, purchasing 581,000 items across 2,598 orders.
+- Overall, the business has spent around **3.7M Chinese Yuan** during the given period, purchasing **581,000 items across 2,598 orders**.
 - **Order Seasonality**: In 2023 and 2024 (excluding 2022 and 2025 due to incomplete data), the highest order volumes were observed in May (219 orders), July (213 orders), and October (238 orders).
 This suggests a seasonal purchasing pattern, likely driven by preparations for peak demand periods, such as **summer** and **winter**.
 - Notably, order volumes tend to **drop immediately after high-order months**, indicating that stock purchased during peak months sustains operations for the following 1-2 months before replenishment is needed.
 This pattern highlights an efficient inventory turnover cycle, ensuring stock availability while preventing overstocking.